-At the SATO Group, we recognize that climate change has pronounced impacts on the society and that it is critical for us to act on climate issues when managing our business.
-In 2021, we declared our support for the Task Force on Climate-related Financial Disclosures (TCFD) established by the Financial Stability Board and started applying TCFD recommendations to our climate actions.
+At the SATO Group, we recognize that climate change profoundly impacts our world and that it is critical for us to act on climate issues in managing our business.
+In 2021, we declared our support for the Task Force on Climate-related Financial Disclosures (TCFD) and started applying TCFD recommendations to our climate actions.

 Basic stance

-We believe that sustainability is inseparable from our business, making it our corporate mission to “create new value for our customers through products and services of superior quality, and to contribute towards a better and more sustainable world.”
+Sustainability is inseparable from our business, as is made clear right in our corporate mission to “create new value for our customers through products and services of superior quality, and to contribute towards a better and more sustainable world.”

 To ensure we contribute to a low-carbon society while seeking higher corporate value, we focus on two aspects.

 (See “4.
-Metrics and targets” for how we track our progress in reducing carbon dioxide emissions.)
+Metrics and targets” for how we track our progress in reducing emissions.)

-In driving our sustainability initiatives, we worked to identify issues that are material for our business and stakeholders in three areas — A. Our value proposition, B. Fundamentals of our value creation, and C. Environmental responsibility — and have taken the following actions to address climate change in each area.
+In driving our sustainability initiatives, we worked to identify issues that are material for our business and stakeholders in three areas — A. Our value proposition, B. Fundamentals of our value creation, and C. Environmental responsibility — and are taking the following actions to address climate change in each area.

-- Offer eco-friendly products; help customers reduce carbon footprint with our solutions
+Offer eco-friendly products; help customers reduce greenhouse gas emissions with our solutions

-- Install solar power systems, shift to renewable energy sources, participate in tree planting activities, and optimize consumables production and logistics processes
+Install solar power systems, shift to renewable energy sources, participate in tree planting activities, and optimize production and logistics processes

 We will enhance the quality and quantity of information we disclose by continuing climate scenario analysis, which we started based on TCFD recommendations.
 We will also strive to improve our sustainability performance for greater social and business value.